jerradpatch/simple-client/README.md

 2) install node
 3) while in the directory run "npm i"
-4) run the script with "npm run start" and the data should be output to the terminal
+4) run the script with "npm run start" and the data should be output to the terminal optional 5) run tests with "npm run test"

+-- note: I didnt code up the tests for each function and validating output.
+Setting up the project, analysis, and writing the code, I believe is enough to get what was wanted from this exercise.
+In addtion, I didnt have an example output to validate against, so a degree of code that would be written for validation would be based on what I think is the correct outout :/ .

 example output below